keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-argo/index.md

     ```
 In order to activate this hook, the Job has to be located in the Helm chart containing the deployment resources.
 The example chart in `onboarding-carts/argo/carts` already contains this Hook
-and, hence, it was already added in the step *Add deployment resources*.
+and, hence, it was already added in the step before.

 1. This hook needs to access the Keptn API and therefore requires the Keptn endpoint as well as the api-token.
 Therefore, create a config map and a secret with the Keptn endpoint and api-token: